areaDetector/areaDetector/INSTALL_GUIDE.md

 were built from source in ADCore.

 Beginning with R2-5 the ADSupport module was added to areaDetector.
-This module builds the NETCDF, TIFF, ZLIB, JPEG, SZIP, XML2, HDF5, and NEXUS libraries from source code.
-GRAPHICSMAGICK will be added in a future release, as will support for building ADSupport on Darwin.
+This module builds the GRAPHICSMAGICK, NETCDF, TIFF, ZLIB, JPEG, SZIP, XML2, HDF5, and NEXUS libraries from source code.
+ADSupport on Darwin may be added in a future release.
 ADSupport will almost always be used to build the libraries on Windows and vxWorks.
 On Linux each library can either be built in ADSupport or installed in a location external to areaDetector.